 But much like COVID-19, the risk of getting the flu is still there.
 Think of the flu shot as just another precaution you can take to not only keep yourself safe but others as well.
 In the long run, it could potentially prevent you from getting the flu and then spreading it to those who might be more vulnerable.
 And at the very least, it’s a small act of kindness to help keep your community healthy.

 COVID-19 and the flu are two completely different illnesses, which means it is possible to get them both.
 They do, however, have one very important thing in common — there is no cure.
 That’s especially a concern when you take the possibility of serious and sometimes fatal complications into consideration.
 The only way to combat either of these illnesses is through prevention.
 In 2018 and 2019 alone, the flu shot prevented an estimated 4.4 million flu cases.

-You can get your flu shot at your local pharmacy.
-And if you’re still on the fence, we’ve put together a few more reasons why you should consider it.
-Be sure to reach out to your care team on your Firefly app if you have any more questions.
+You can get your flu shot at your local pharmacy, and if you have questions about any of this, don’t hesitate to reach out to your Firefly Health care team.
+You can chat with us or schedule a visit in the app today.
 Not a member yet?
-Get started by signing up on our website, or giving us a call at (855) 869-9284.
+Get started by signing up or giving us a call at (855) 869-9284.

 Sign up takes 2 minutes · No membership fees · Cancel anytime

 · No membership fees